Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 For identifying non-government organizations (companies, associations, foundations etc...) use the Handelsregisternummer (HRN)
 These are used in the PKIOverheid and e-Herkenning context.
 See https://www.logius.nl/diensten/oin for more information on these identifiers.
-OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index HRNs are derived from the RSIN which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2
+OINs can be queried using the COR API https://portaal.digikoppeling.nl/registers/corApi/index HRNs are derived from the KvKNummer which can be queried in the "Handels register" https://developers.kvk.nl/documentation/search-v2

 In the EU context use the eIDAS legal identifier. for more information see https://ec.europa.eu/digital-single-market/en/trust-services-and-eid

 **Clients**
-The authorization server issues the registered client a client identifier - a unique string representing the registration information provided by the client.
+When using authorization servers, the authorization server issues the registered client a client identifier - a unique string representing the registration information provided by the client.
 The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
 The client identifier is unique to the authorization server.

 Authorization servers SHOULD NOT allow clients to choose or influence their client_id value.